Exact crystalline solution for a one-dimensional few-boson system with point interaction: Solution for a 1D Bose crystal

 We remark that, in the analysis below, the values of $k_{j}$ for different $c, N, L, n_{j}$ are found by numerically solving Eqs. (\ref{god-3}) by the Newton method.

-The analysis of functions (\ref{god-1}) and (\ref{god-4}) for $N=2; 3$ indicates that WF of the ground state is nodeless for any coupling constant $\gamma\equiv c/g\geq 0$ (but $\gamma< \infty$), where $g= N/L$ is the concentration (we follow the terminology \cite{gilbert}, according to which the nodal points, nodal lines, and nodal surfaces of any dimension are called nodes).
+The analysis of functions (\ref{god-1}) and (\ref{god-4}) for $N=2; 3$ indicates that the ground-state WF is nodeless for any coupling constant $\gamma\equiv c/g\geq 0$ (but $\gamma< \infty$), where $g= N/L$ is the concentration (we follow the terminology \cite{gilbert}, according to which the nodal points, nodal lines, and nodal surfaces of any dimensionality are called nodes).
 For the low-lying states with the given collection of numbers $n_{j}$ (we studied all states with $1\leq n_{1},\ldots,n_{N}\leq N+1$), the evolution of the nodal structure of WF occurs in the following way, as $\gamma$ increases.
 For $\gamma= 0,$ the nodal surfaces divide the space $0\leq x_{1},\ldots,x_{N}\leq L$ into $l$ segments, where the value of $l$ depends on the collection $\{n_{j}\}$.
-At $0< \gamma < \infty$ for some collections $\{n_{j}\}$, several of those segments are united, whereas other segments can be separated.
+At $0< \gamma < \infty$ for some collections $\{n_{j}\}$, several of those segments are united, whereas other segments can separate themselves into parts.
 In this case, for each collection $\{n_{j}\},$ the number of segments $l$ is the same for all $0< \gamma < \infty$.
-As $\gamma$ increases, only the shape of segments (see Figs. 1 and 3) slightly changes.
-Apparently, these properties are preserved for the high-lying states as well.
+As $\gamma$ increases, only the shape of segments slightly changes (see Figs. 1, 3).
+Presumably, these properties hold true for the high-lying states as well.